 You now have a chance to review the configuration settings.
 The information displayed varies slightly depending on platform, connection method, and installation type.

-At the Review Settings prompt, choose "I'd like to review the settings again" to review the settings.
-Choosing "Continue" closes the "Configure Server Management" dialog.
+I'd like to review the settings againto review the settings as shown in the next figure.
+Choosing closes the Configure Server Management dialog.

-Click Finish to close the "Configure Server Management" dialog, which reveals the original Setup New Connection window.
+Clickto close the Configure Server Management dialog, which returns to the original Setup New Connection step.